Get 80% off your plan for your first 3 months*

 How to measure your success with agile KPIs

 Agile key performance indicators (KPIs) measure your team's progress and the effectiveness of your agile practices.
-Track these metrics to understand what's working:
+Tracking the right metrics helps you understand what's working and where to adjust.

 Manage your agile business with Xero

-Agile helps your business adapt faster, deliver better results, and keep customers satisfied.
-To make the most of an agile approach, you need a clear view of your finances, automated processes, and real-time insights.
+Agile methodology helps your business adapt faster, deliver better results, and keep customers satisfied.
+To make the most of an agile approach, you need a clear view of your finances and automated processes that give you real-time insights.

 FAQs on agile in business